BJJ Gym Red Flags 🚩

 1. Instructor is constantly on their phone during class

-If the instructor is not actively instructing (i.e. making sure students are doing the moves correctly, making sure to answer questions etc.) it’s a sign that they may not value your time as a student or may not care if you’re actually successful or not.
+If the instructor is not actively instructing (i.e. making sure students are doing the moves correctly, making sure to answer questions etc.) it’s a sign that they may not value your time as a student or may not care if you’re actually successful.
+The whole point of being a coach is to do just that: coach.
+It’s important that when you’re on the mat, your coach is there too, making sure that yourself and your teammates are not only getting the most out of the day's class, but also making sure everyone is training safely.

 2. Women don’t train at the gym

-Many times, if a gym has absolutely no women or women don’t stay long, it’s probably not a great atmosphere to train in.
-This may also mean the instructor has had or attempted to have inappropriate relationships with their students.
+Many times, if a gym has absolutely no women or women don’t stay long, it’s not a great atmosphere to train in.
+Usually, there’s an unreasonable amount of ego, unsafe/unclean training conditions or just an unwelcoming atmosphere.
+Additionally, this may also mean the instructor has had or attempted to have an inappropriate relationship with their students.
+Relationships in the gym do happen, but if the coach is constantly trying to get with every new student, it’s typically a sign you don’t want to associate with them.

 3. There are gym favorites

 If the gym has favorites, they may be overlooking other students or not providing quality instruction to everyone.
 Additionally, the gym may not have a strong team because only two or three individuals are recognized out of the group.
-This can lead to bitterness and many other negative feelings.
+This can lead to bitterness between teammates which can throw off the entire gym atmosphere.
+It’s important to note that some gyms are specifically competition gyms or may have another specialty which they focus on, meaning that those students may spend more time with coaches.
+However, unabridged favoritism shouldn’t ever be acceptable.

 4. The instructors don’t roll (excluding injuries)